smithy-lang/smithy-rs/design/src/rfcs/rfc0028_serialization_and_deserialization.md

 # Discussions

 ## Serialization and de-serialization support for an entire response/request
-The problem with serialization/de-serialization of an entire response/request the lack of data type that can be mapped to `serde`'s data model field by field.
+The problem with serialization/de-serialization of an entire response/request is the lack of data type that can be mapped to `serde`'s data model field by field.

 Currently, SDK has no data type that represents an entire response or request that can be mapped to `serde`'s data model; Thus, you must introduce a schema and implement logics that allows users to serialize/de-serialize their data.

-Although this RFC does not solve this issue, we believe that this RFC will help future contirbutor who wishes to implement serialization and de-serialization support for an entire response/request.
+Although this RFC does not solve this issue, we believe that this RFC will help future contributors who wish to implement serialization and de-serialization support for an entire response/request.

 ## Sensitive Information
 If serialized data contains sensitive information, it will not be masked.
-We mention that fields can compromised such information on every struct field to ensure that users know this.
+We mention that fields can compromise such information on every struct field to ensure that users know this.

 ## Compile Time
 We ran the following benchmark on C6a.2xlarge instance with 50gb of GP2 SSD.